trelsco/codingthematrix/README.md

 codingthematrix
 ===============

-Solutions to Coding the Matrix Labs and Homeworks by D. Isaac Yansane-Sisk
+Coding the Matrix: Linear Algebra through Computer Science Applications Solutions to Labs and Homeworks, with notes, by D. Yansane-Sisk